 - Regular exercise, such as any moderate-intensity activity, weight-bearing exercise and resistance exercise to strengthen your bones and improve bone density

 - Diet - a healthy, calcium-rich diet of green vegetables, fruit, tofu and yoghurt, and vitamin D supplementation

 - Getting regular sunlight, this will help your body absorb calcium

 - Giving up smoking and reducing alcohol intake

 Treating osteoporosis revolves around treating fractures caused by the condition and trying to improve bone strength, which may involve medication.
 Your doctor will advise you on starting treatment depending on the T-score results of your DXA scan and the cause of your osteoporosis.

 Most of the therapies available slow down the rate of bone loss and decrease fracture risk except for parathyroid hormone analogues which effectively stimulate bone formation.

 Possible treatments include:

-- Testosterone treatment – if osteoporosis is a result of hypogonadism in men.
+- Testosterone treatment – if osteoporosis is a result of hypogonadism (low production of male sex hormones) in men.

 - Denosumab (Prolia) – subcutaneous injections at six monthly intervals